unrealwork/atsd-use-cases/integrations/kafka/consumers-monitoring/README.md

 ## Overview

-This document describes how to monitor [Apache Kafka](https://kafka.apache.org/) consumer offset using [Axibase Time Series Database](https://axibase.com/docs/atsd/).
+This document describes how to monitor [Apache Kafka](https://kafka.apache.org/) consumer offset using ATSD.

 ## Configuration